Welcome to our updated NitroPack review.

 If you’re willing to pay for top-notch performance, NitroPack has a lot going for it:

 Second, in addition to improving the top-line page load time number, NitroPack also made massive improvements to the more “user experience” performance metrics in Google’s Core Web Vitals.
-For example, in the Chicago test, it dropped my Largest Contentful Paint (LCP) time from 2.319 s to 0.958 s.

 Remember, there’s lots of data tying load times to important metrics like conversion rate and bounce rate.
-So if you have a “serious” website, like a membership site or eCommerce store, NitroPack might well pay for itself by helping you sell more products and create happier customers.
+So if you have a serious website, like a membership site or ecommerce store, NitroPack might well pay for itself by helping you sell more products and create happier customers.

 Final verdict?
 If you’re willing to invest in your site’s performance, you should definitely consider NitroPack.
 If you’re on a tight budget, they have a limited free plan that is enough for small websites.